kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 **The cost of great quality** - defines the amount of investments necessary to bring quality higher.
 Just as intuition tells us, the higher the quality the higher the cost.
-But, it's not a linear relationship, it's a logarithmic one.
+But, it's not a linear relationship, it's an exponential one.
 As in the initial investments buy more quality, but eventually quality stops growing with additional investments.

 <!-- ![Cost of great quality](./images/cost-of-great-quality.png) -->